 We are interested in life history evolution in general, and our current research is focused around two connected themes:

 We investigate these questions using experimental evolution, artificial selection, pharmaceutical and genetic manipulations in the powerful Caenorhabditis remanei and C. elegans nematode model systems.
 Through external collaborations we also study adaptation in nature (using amphibians and Daphnia)

 The Nematode Lab

-We are part of the well-equipped Nematode Lab at the Dept. of Animal Ecology, led by three collaborating PIs (Dr. Lind, Dr. Bolund and Dr. Maklakov), all interested in experimental evolutionary biology and working in areas such as life-history evolution, transgenerational inheritance, sexual selection and ageing.
+We are part of the well-equipped Nematode Lab at the Dept. of Animal Ecology, led by two collaborating PIs (Dr. Lind and Dr. Bolund), all interested in experimental evolutionary biology and working in areas such as life-history evolution, transgenerational inheritance, sexual selection and ageing.

 The belief that the genetic code is the sole basis for biological inheritance has been challenged by the discovery of several mechanisms of environmentally induced, non-genetic regulation and inheritance, including epigenetic inheritance (the inheritance of environmentally induced phenotypes to the offspring).

 All organisms live in temporally heterogeneous environments, and recent theory suggest that the period of environmental fluctuations is the key to the evolution of non-genetic inheritance, where phenotypic is adaptive during short and unpredictable environmental fluctuations, while parental effects and epigenetic inheritance are adaptive when the environment cycles over longer periods.

 Non-genetic effects can also influence evolution.
 Theory suggests that environmentally induced phenotypes can aid adaptation by enabling a population to survive in new environments, until genetic change catches up.